tsatria03/NVGT-Pack-Tools/docks/readme.txt

 str::data: will interpret the key as it follows, except it will switch the crypto mode from file based encryption to string based encryption.
 String based encryption is useful in situations where certain games do not use the set_sound_decryption_key function at all, and instead have some higher level function that will read a sound from the pack file and string_decrypt the data before passing it to a sound system.
 This is the case with games that encrypt their sounds and use a sound engine other than NVGT's default one.
 If you wish to specify a hex key in string crypto mode, you would have to go str::hex::data.
 Going hex::str::data would cause the str:: check to not work as the data would have already been converted to hex.
 File::data is always interpreted first, such as file::gamekey.txt
 I hope you get use out of this pack toolset, not just for dumping game's sounds but also for creating your own data with the most flexibility!
-This particular package is brought to you by x0.